dreamjade/kindle/README.md

 - `tz`: set time zone.
 Default value -7.
 - `fs`: set font size.
 Default value 7.
 - `r`: set rotate.
 Default value 0.
 It is used to rotate the screen display, such as setting 90, the display will be rotated 90 degrees.
 - `l`: set lang.
-The Chinese day of the week is displayed by default.
+The zh-TW day of the week is displayed by default.
 You can set `en`.
+- `tm`: set dark/light mode.
+The light mode (`light`) is displayed by default.
+You can set `dark` to enable dark mode.

 The required configuration items can be set individually or together.